Subarachnoid hemorrhage is a type of

 Awad IA.
 When blood tickles the brain: Where is the argument?
 World Neurosurg.
 2013;79(5-6):636-637.

-Feigin V, Parag V, Lawes CM, et al. Smoking and elevated blood pressure are the most important risk factors for subarachnoid hemorrhage in the Asia-pacific region: an overview of 26 cohorts involving 306,620 participants.
+Feigin V, Parag V, et al. Smoking and elevated blood pressure are the most important risk factors for subarachnoid hemorrhage in the Asia-pacific region: An overview of 26 cohorts involving 306,620 participants.

 Jabbour PM, Tjoumakaris SI, Rosenwasser RH.
 Endovascular management of intracranial aneurysms.